Follow our free guide to form an LLC in Arizona

 After setting up your Arizona LLC, there is another set of steps that will help move your business forward and stay compliant:

-- Step 1: Register for all necessary taxes in Arizona
+- Step 1: Register for Taxes in Arizona

-- Step 2: Apply for the required permits and licenses
+- Step 2: Apply for Permits and Licenses

 - Step 3: Request a Certificate of Good Standing